mantidproject/mantid/dev-docs/source/Testing/ErrorReporter-ProjectRecovery/ProjectRecoveryTesting.rst

 - Run the second script from test 1
 - In the workspace window right-click the ``Sequential3`` workspace and choose `Plot spectrum`
 - Choose `Plot All`
-- Force a crash by executing the `Segfault` algorithm
+- Crash Mantid with `Segfault` from the algorithm window
 - Restart MantidWorkbench
 - You should be presented with the Project Recovery dialog
-- Choose ``Start mantid normally``
+- Choose `Start mantid normally`
 - Mantid should open as normal
-- With the Messages box at Debug level you should see the project saver starting up again
+- With the Results Log in debug level you should see the project saver starting up again

 ---------